-Epic Games sues Google and Samsung over app store
+Epic Games Sues Google And Samsung Over App Store

 Following that decision, Epic in August launched its own app store, which allows users to bypass the Google-run store and offer content directly to smartphone users.

-Epic alleges that Auto Blocker surreptitiously blocks the new app store by making it harder to install apps from sources other than the Google Play Store and Samsung Galaxy Store.
+Epic alleges that Auto Blocker surreptitiously blocks the new app store and others like it by obstructing the ability to install apps from sources other than the Google Play Store and Samsung Galaxy Store.

-Samsung in July changed Auto Blocker from an "opt-in" feature to the default setting, forcing users to navigate a 21-step process to download apps from third-party stores or the web.
+Epic said that in July 2024, Samsung changed Auto Blocker from an "opt-in" feature to the default setting, forcing users to navigate a cumbersome 21-step process to download apps from third-party stores or the web.

-In a statement, Samsung said that it plans to "vigorously contest" what it called Epic Games's "baseless claims."

-"The features integrated into our devices are designed in accordance with Samsung's core principles of security, privacy and user control, and we remain fully committed to safeguarding users' personal data," a spokesperson added.

-A Google spokesperson said the lawsuit was "meritless," adding that Android device makers such as Samsung "are free to take their own steps to keep their users safe and secure."

-But Epic argues that Auto Blocker cements Google Play Store's monopoly and violates the jury verdict in Epic's prior court victory against Google.
+Epic argues that this move cements Google Play Store's monopoly and violates the jury verdict in Epic's court victory against Google.

 In that case, a jury found Google's app-store practices, including agreements with phone manufacturers, to be illegal.

-"Allowing this coordinated, illegal, anti-competitive dealing to proceed hurts developers and consumers and undermines both the jury's verdict and regulatory and legislative progress around the world," Epic said.
+"Allowing this coordinated illegal anti-competitive dealing to proceed hurts developers and consumers and undermines both the jury's verdict and regulatory and legislative progress around the world," Epic stated in its announcement.

-Epic, the company behind the hugely popular "Fortnite" video game, is asking the court to prohibit what it calls anti-competitive conduct and mandate that Samsung remove Auto Blocker as the default setting on its devices.
+Epic, maker of the hugely popular Fortnite video game, is asking the court to prohibit what it calls anti-competitive conduct and mandate that Samsung remove Auto Blocker as the default setting on its devices.

-As part of Epic's ongoing battles with major tech companies over app store policies and fees, the company also previously sued Apple, in a case it mostly lost.
+As part of Epic's ongoing battles with major tech companies over app store policies and fees, the company previously sued Apple, in a case it mostly lost, and Google, arguing that its app store practices are monopolistic and harm developers and consumers.

 The new lawsuit comes at a time of increasing scrutiny of big tech companies' market power by regulators and lawmakers worldwide, with new laws passed in Europe, Japan and South Korea limiting the way the giants can do business.